RoDoCode/ImpactClarity/README.md

 - A Trustworthy, Quality service, Approachable by all.

 ## CONTENT TYPES :
 Content always needs to include a practical tips for the client.
 What can they do to improve.
 It's easy to wax lyrical about confidence and communicating when talking to a camera.
-We are naturally used to aback and forth interaction, this is when we conversationally handover useful tips organically.
+We are naturally used to a back and forth interaction, this is when we conversationally handover useful tips organically.
 However defining this as a media policy encourages the coach and content editor to remember that this is not a standard conversation and they need to impart useful advice as if the user had already expressed their problem and requested specific assistance in the area the video is focusing on. <br>
 #### example of problem behaviour / description of why people do this / practical solutions

 ### Example Video Tutorial Series: